-1. Requests for samples should be addressed to: Curator, Deep Sea Drilling Project; Scripps Institution of Oceanography, University of California at San Diego; La Jolla, California 92037.
-The requests should specify the quantities and intervals in the core required, a statement of the proposed research, the possibility of returning residue to the Curator, the estimated time required to complete and publish the results, and the availability or need of funding and availability of equipment and space foreseen for the research.
-Initial core description should normally serve as a basis for these sample requests.
-In order to ensure that early requests for highly desirable but limited samples can all be honored, distribution of samples will not be made until at least one month after the date of publication of each issue of the initial core description.
-The only exceptions to this policy will be for samples leading to the initial core description, or for specific instances involving ephemeral properties.
+Researchers intending to request samples for studies beyond the scope of the Initial Reports should first obtain a sample request form from the Curator, Deep Sea Drilling Project, Scripps Institution of Oceanography, University of California at San Diego, La Jolla, California 92037.
+Requests should specify the quantities and intervals of the core required, a statement of the proposed research, the possibility of returning residue to the Curator, the estimated time required to complete and publish the results, and the availability or need of funding and availability of equipment and space foreseen for the research.

+In order to ensure that requests for highly desirable but limited samples can all be considered, approval of requests and distribution of samples will not be made prior to 12 months after date of completion of the cruise that collected the cores.
+Prior to the publication of an Initial Report, requests for samples from a cruise can be based on the preliminary shipboard core logs.
+Copies of these logs will be kept on open file at Scripps Institution of Oceanography and other designated institutions.
+The only exceptions to this policy will be for specific instances involving ephemeral properties.